 - Combined harvesting machines

 - Overhead crane moving wheel and driving shaft

-Needle bearing rollers: Thin cylindrical rollers (needle rollers) with lengths of 3 to 10 times their diameter that function well in conditions with a minimal radial space.
+Needle rollers - Needle rollers are thin cylindrical rollers with lengths of 3 to 10 times their diameter.
+Needle roller bearings function well in conditions with a minimal radial space.
 The small ratio of the ring diameter to the roller diameter allows for increased radial load capacity despite a low cross-section.Most needle roller bearings come without an inner ring.
 Drawn-cup models have pressed steel outer rings and are featured in such applications as:

 - Valve trains